SukhmKang/feed-builder/README.md

-# Feed Builder

-A personal news feed aggregator powered by AI.
-You define what topics matter to you — the AI builds your sources, filtering pipeline, and keeps it tuned over time.

 ## What it does

 **Feed Builder** lets you create custom news feeds from multiple source types (RSS, YouTube, Reddit, Twitter/Nitter, Tavily web search).
-Each feed runs a configurable multi-stage pipeline that scores, filters, and ranks articles using LLM-based rules — so you get signal, not noise.
+Each feed consists of a list of sources and filters.

 ### Key features